Daemonic ergotropy in continuously-monitored open quantum batteries: Introduction

 From a fundamental point of view, during its evolution, an open quantum system is correlated to the environment; for this reason, being able to measure the environment makes this scenario the ideal playground where to investigate the properties of the daemonic ergotropy both for its fundamental aspects, but also for its possible practical implementation in OQBs.

-In this paper we pursue the goal of deriving the general properties of the daemonic ergotropy in open quantum systems and we apply them to the simplest example of an OQB, that is a two-level atom driven via a classical field and spontaneously emitting photons into its electromagnetic environment.
+In this paper we derive the general properties of the daemonic ergotropy in open quantum systems and we apply them to the simplest example of an OQB, that is a two-level atom driven via a classical field and spontaneously emitting photons into its electromagnetic environment.
 We show that the daemonic ergotropy of a continuously-monitored system surpasses the ergotropy of the unconditional state and, with perfectly efficient measurements, can even reach the energy of the unconditional state.
 We then discuss the performance of different types of measurements with non-unit efficiency.

+The manuscript is organized as follows: in Sec. \ref{s:DE} we review the concept of daemonic ergotropy and present our first results.
+In Sec. \ref{s:oqs} we extend the concept of daemonic ergotropy to continuously-monitored open quantum systems, along with some general results that apply in this scenario.
+In Sec. \ref{s:tls} we discuss these in a minimal example of an open quantum battery: a two level system driven by a classical field and whose spontaneous emitted photons are continuously monitored.
+Finally, in Sec. \ref{s:conclusion}, we give our conclusions and propose further outlooks.